Plant invasion under global changes

 Related Publications: Qi et al. (2020) Oecologia; Zhang et al. 2020, Ecology; Zhang et al. 2020, Ecology Letters; Zhang et al. 2020, Nature Ecology & Evolution; Liu et al. (2021) Oikos

 Adaptive phenotypic plasticity

-It is frequently assumed that phenotypic plasticity can be very advantageous for plants, because it may increase environmental tolerance (fitness homeostasis).
-This should, however, only hold for plastic responses that are adaptive, i.e. increase fitness.
-We use experimental studies and meta-analysis studies to test the importance of adaptive phenotypic plasticity on plant success under global changes, and assess which trait response to environment changes is adaptive.
+Adaptive phenotypic plasticity can be very advantageous for plants, because it may increase environmental tolerance (fitness homeostasis).
+We use experimental studies and meta-analysis to test the importance of phenotypic plasticity on plant success under global changes, and assess which trait response to environment changes is adaptive.

 Human activity caused many environmental changes on the planet.
 During the past decades, ecologists have already researched the ecological consequences of many global changes (e.g. climate change, biological invasions and eutrophication), and have started to find some general patterns.
 However, some other global changes have started to receive research attention only recently (e.g. light pollution, plastic pollution).
 Therefore, as a side research point of interest, we want to research (1) the indirect and indirect ecological consequences of light pollution on plants, and (2) the effects of microplastic pollution on terrestrial ecosystem, mainly focusing on plant and soil.